zackb/hyprwat/README.md

 ### Options

 - `-h, --help`: Show help message
+- `--input <hint>`: Show an input prompt instead of a selection menu with optional hint text
+- `--password <hint>`: Show a password input prompt (masked input) with optional hint text

 ## Theming
 You can customize the appearance of the UI by modifying the configuration file located at `~/.config/hyprwat/hyprwat.conf`.
 The file uses a simple INI format to define colors and styles for various UI elements.